MOPLAH CARNAGE – THE FORGOTTEN TRAGEDY

 Furthermore Gandhi blames the British Government (they stopped the killings of Hindus): “…Why is it ‘strange’ that I consider the Government solely responsible for the trouble?
 They could have avoided the trouble by settling the Khilafat question…The outbreak would not have taken place if the Collector had consulted the religious sentiment of the Moplahs.
 I do indeed accuse the Government of punishing the Moplahs….”

-For more on the Khilafat Movement read my Khilafat series:
+For more on the Khilafat Movement read the Khilafat series:

 DISCLAIMER: The author is solely responsible for the views expressed in this article.
 The author carries the responsibility for citing and/or licensing of images utilized within the text.